 Net 30 Interest Rate

-While every vendor sets its own terms when offering trade credit, many vendors don’t charge interest on net 30.
+While every vendor sets its own terms when offering trade credit, many vendors don’t charge interest on net 30 accounts.
 But that doesn’t mean net 30 financing is necessarily free.
 Even if a vendor doesn’t charge you interest, there may still be less obvious costs associated with these short-term vendor accounts.

 Trade credit can be a valuable resource for your business.
 Not only will trade credit help you to stretch your cash flow, it can also help you to establish business credit, even if your company is a startup or new to credit.
 In fact, the Small Business Administration recommends vendor accounts as one of the top ways for businesses to build credit for the first time.